-A couple of years ago I wrote an article titled Swine’s Blood On The Altar in which I contrasted the differences between cows and pigs, in their diet and digestion process.
-I won’t rehash that in this article.
-Instead, I will deal only with those verses used to try and prove (but do not) that Yeshua overturned His Father’s dietary instructions.
-But first, let me make this one point, which I made in “Swine’s Blood On The Altar.”
+A couple of years ago I wrote an article titled Swine’s Blood On The Altar.
+In it, I compared and contrasted the differences in diet and the digestive processes between pigs and cows.
+In this article, I will focus on verses found in the New Testament that many misinterpret, trying to prove God’s dietary instructions have been done away with.
+But first, I must make a point I made in “Swine’s Blood On The Altar.”

 Mark 7: 1-19

 Yeshua never declared that animals His Father declared are “not food for man” to be food for man.
 A translator, Ebehard Nestle, in disregard for God’s admonition not to add to or take away from His word, inserted the following words in 1926: “Thus Jesus declared all foods clean.”

 Since then many have come to believe that Jesus, in Mark 7, disavoid His Father’s dietary instructions.
 Only the discourse in Mark chapter 7 was never about what is and is not food.
 It was about performing a ritual hand-washing before eating bread (Mark 7:5).
 This hand-washing ritual is found no where in the written Torah.
 This hand-washing was and is a rabbinic (man-made) tradition, one that Yeshua and His disciples never followed.
 Yeshua’s teaching in Mark chapter 7, never did away with any of His Father’s commandments.
 Yeshua’s teaching upheld His Father’s Torah.